 VP of Corporate Revenue

-Michelle is a graduate of Niagara College’s Restaurant and Cornell University’s General Manager’s Program.
-Michelle also fulfills the role as Board President and campaign liaison with one of our key charities, Big Brothers Big Sisters.
+Michelle is a graduate of Niagara College’s Hotel & Restaurant Operations program and Cornell University’s General Manager’s program.
+She is Board President and campaign liaison with one of our key charities, Big Brothers Big Sisters of North & West Niagara.

 GM, Prince of Wales, Moffat Inn

 Kelly Exelby brings more than 10 years of industry experience in the high-end hospitality sector.
 Kelly commenced her career with Vintage Hotels as Senior Manager of Spa Operations in 2008, and under her leadership the spa was ranked as Number 1 Spa in North America.